OceanAnalysis Functions

 Read a Seabird CTD file in cnv format, optionally adding TEOS-10 variables.

-Returns a Ctd object that holds metadata (a Dict) and data (a DataFrame). metadata item holds header (a vector of strings, one per line from the start down to a line containing #END), plus some particular items scanned from that header. data holds the columnar data read from the file, along with renamed values in standard nomenclature.
-At present, the only renamed items are salinity, temperature, and pressure.
-Note that if the data file indicates temperature is on the T68 scale, then this is converted to the standard modern scale, T90, before saving as temperature.
+Returns a Ctd object that holds metadata and data.
+The metadata item is a Dict that holds header (a vector of strings, one per line from the start down to a line containing #END), plus some particular items scanned from that header, e.g. "longitude" and "latitude".
+The data item is a DataFrame holding the columnar data read from the file.
+If rename=true, then rename_data is used to rename some of the columns in data to better match oceanographic conventions (e.g. "pr" becomes "pressure").
+If the data file indicates temperature is on the T68 scale, then this is converted to the standard modern scale, T90, before saving as temperature.

 A message is printed if no data in the file are labelled with names that are recognized as salinity, temperature, or pressure, because these quantities are required for any meaningful CTD dataset.